What is landlord registration?

 Tenants will be able to check that their landlords are registered by looking at the online register.
-Government advice is now that all tenants should do this before agreeing to move in or signing a tenancy agreement.
-You’ll need to include your registration number in all adverts.
+Government advice is now that all tenants should do this before agreeing to move in or signing a Tenancy agreement.

 What happens if I don't register?

 It is a criminal offence not to register.
 Once alerted to this, the council will send a rent penalty notice.
 If you’re charged with committing a crime, you can be fined up to £50,000 and may be banned from being registered as a landlord for up to 5 years.